coleifer/peewee/docs/peewee/sqlite_ext.rst

     There is a small performance cost for this feature.
 For more information, see the SQLite docs on `autoincrement <https://sqlite.org/autoinc.html>`_.

+.. py:class:: ISODateTimeField()

+    SQLite does not have a native DateTime data-type.
+Python ``datetime`` objects are stored as strings by default.
+This subclass of :py:class:`DateTimeField` ensures that the UTC offset is stored properly for tz-aware datetimes and read-back properly when decoding row data.

 .. _sqlite-json1:

 .. py:class:: JSONField(json_dumps=None, json_loads=None, ...)